-In addition to these limitations, black residents were refused access to all of Jacksonville’s beaches.
-That is, until the black community took matters into their own hands.
+In addition to these limitations, Black residents were refused access to all of Jacksonville’s beaches – until the Black community took matters into their own hands.

 The land would be dubbed American Beach, and officially opened in 1935.

 Along with the many vacation homes and time-shares, a prominent nightlife and entertainment district was established as well.
 Prominent performers such as Cab Calloway and Ray Charles were featured at local nightclubs.
-Hotels and restaurants sprung up around housing developments, and commuter buses often ran to the beach from prominently black neighborhoods in Jacksonville.
+Hotels and restaurants sprung up around housing developments, and commuter buses often ran to the beach from prominent Black neighborhoods in Jacksonville.

-The beach would remain a hot spot right up until the 1964 passage of the Civil Rights Act, which would eliminate many racist laws and policies such as the barring of black residents from Jacksonville’s beaches.
-Coincidentally, that year would also bring Hurricane Dora through the First Coast, causing vast damage throughout the area including the damage or destruction of many buildings in American Beach.
+The beach would remain a hot spot right up until the 1964 passage of the Civil Rights Act, which eliminated many racist laws and policies such as the barring of Black residents from Jacksonville’s beaches.
+Coincidentally, that year would also bring Hurricane Dora through the First Coast, causing the damage or destruction of many buildings in American Beach.

 Saddled with the burdens of picking up the pieces after Dora, as well as new competition from the more conveniently located beaches within city limits now open to all, American Beach began to decline in popularity.

 The once-popular restaurants, clubs, and hotels all gradually began to close their doors permanently.
-Property owners sold off their beach houses, and the amount of visitors rapidly decreased.
+Property owners sold off their beach houses, and the number of visitors rapidly decreased.

 Only around 100 of the original span of over 200 acres remain untouched by developers today.
 However, thanks to its museum, its status as a preserved part of U.S. history, and the efforts of Betsch, the land will live on for the foreseeable future.